-Dedicated Help With Dividing Property, Debt and Investments
+Dedicated Help With Dividing Property, Debt And Investments

 One of the most important aspects of any divorce is how to go about dividing marital property.
 Whether you have a modest amount of assets or considerable wealth, it is important that you ensure your rights and your future are protected at the end of a marriage.
 At the law offices of Robert D. Paulbeck, Attorney at Law, our Trenton property division attorney can help guide you through this important process.
-We will help you work toward an agreement that is fair and will allow you to preserve some of your property.
+We will help you work toward an agreement that is fair and will allow you to preserve an equitable amount of property.

 If you are facing a divorce, it is important to protect your assets.
 Contact our Michigan family law lawyer online or call 734-692-3225 to schedule a free initial consultation to discuss your situation.

-Property That Is Subject to Division
+Property That Is Subject To Division

 It is easy to think of property as something tangible, such as a home or a car.
 While these certainly fit the definition of property, they are not the only things that will be divided in a divorce.
 For example, investments and retirement accounts are also subject to division, along with any debts that were accumulated during the marriage.
 Whether or not any of these types of property will actually be divided between a couple depends on whether it meets the definition of marital property.